tomasmetal23/coranos.github.io/bananos/police/index.md

 5. Speaking more than a few lines of a language other than english in a english channel is a second degree misdemeanor.

+6. Spamming in a citizen-only channel is a first degree felony.

 ## Penalties

 1. first degree misdemeanor.